Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Reduced size for the metrics

-In previous versions we were sending raw metrics from the proc file system and were doing calculation on the Splunk side to show you correct metric values, like CPU usage and Memory usage.
-Now, instead we are pre-calculating these metrics on the Collectord side and forwarding already user-friendly metric values.
-That provides a few improvements: less data to transfer over the network, less storage for the metrics, faster searches, as Splunk does not need to perform these evaluations anymore.
+In previous versions, we were sending raw metrics from the proc file system and doing calculations on the Splunk side to show you correct metric values, like CPU usage and Memory usage.
+Now, instead, we are pre-calculating these metrics on the Collectord side and forwarding already user-friendly metric values.
+This provides a few improvements: less data to transfer over the network, less storage for the metrics, faster searches, as Splunk does not need to perform these evaluations anymore.

 Global configurations with Custom Resources

-Collectord watches for collectord.io configuration Custom Resources, and applies these annotations based on the selectors.
-As an example you can apply the configuration to all Pods created with the image that contains nginx in the name as
+Collectord watches for collectord.io configuration Custom Resources and applies these annotations based on the selectors.
+As an example, you can apply the configuration to all Pods created with the image that contains nginx in the name as follows:

 apiVersion: "collectord.io/v1"